 The School of Engineering at the University of Bridgeport is a rapidly growing school with Ph.D., MS and undergraduate programs in a number of exciting fields.
 The School of Engineering has quadrupled its sponsored research funding over the last three years.

-The fast-growing Department of Computer Science and Engineering in the School of Engineering at the University of Bridgeport (UB) invites applications for a full time tenure-track position at the Assistant/Associate levels to commence in the spring term of 2015.
+The fast-growing Department of Computer Science and Engineering in the School of Engineering at the University of Bridgeport (UB) invites applications for a full time tenure-track position at the Assistant/Associate levels to commence in the fall term of 2015.

 Candidates for tenure-track positions must have a Ph.D. in computer science, computer engineering, or a related field.
 A strong interest in teaching undergraduate and graduate courses and an excellent research record are required.
 The ability to teach lab-based courses is also required.
 Applicants are sought in the areas of Medical Electronics, Biomedical Engineering, Biometrics, Bio-Informatics, Wireless Design, Distributed Computing, Computer Architecture, Data Base Design, Algorithms, e-commerce, Data Mining and Artificial Intelligence.